We want to ensure that everyone living with dementia and their family, friends and carers can engage in walking.

 We have created a Dementia Friendly Accreditation which recognises the positive changes put in place by Walking for Health projects to make their Health Walks accessible to people living with dementia.
 Projects working towards the accreditation can access a range of tailored support from Paths for All including Dementia Friendly Walk Leader training, small grants, resources, and networking opportunities.

-Since 2015, 20 Walking for Health projects have achieved the accreditation and they are delivering over 130 dementia Health Walks every week.
-You can find the location of your nearest Dementia Friendly Health Walk using our online map and you can read walkers’ stories about the impact of dementia friendly walks here.
+Since 2015, 31 Walking for Health projects have achieved the accreditation and they are delivering over 145 dementia Health Walks every week.
+We have trained 535 Volunteer Walk Leaders on our Dementia Friendly Walking course to help them support the needs of walkers living with dementia.
+You can find the location of your nearest Dementia Friendly Health Walk using our online map and you can read walkers’ stories about the impact of Dementia Friendly walks here.